LunarG/gfxreconstruct/README.md

 ## License

-This work is licensed under the Apache License, Version 2.0; see [LICENSE](LICENSE.txt) for more information.
+This work is licensed under the terms of the MIT License; see [LICENSE](LICENSE.txt) for more information.